 How you can teach your child a language you don’t speak

-Of course it won’t be an an easy task, and you need to be totally committed before deciding to jump on board, but there are many ways to introduce a second language to your child and give enough exposure to that language for them to become bilingual.
+Of course it won’t be an an easy task, and you need to be totally committed before deciding to jump on board, but there are many ways to introduce a second language to your child even if you don’t speak it, and give enough exposure to that language for them to become bilingual.

-This is probably the most important.
+Get in early!
 The earlier your child is exposed to a language, the easier it will be for them to pick it up.
-Children are able to distinguish between languages from as young as a few weeks old, and though they may not speak right away, they will start to understand quite quickly.
+Babies are able to distinguish between languages from as young as a few weeks old, and though they may not speak right away, they will start to understand quite quickly.
 The earlier they start getting exposure the longer they have to practice.

 It doesn’t mean that if you don’t start from birth that bilingualism won’t be attainable, it is never too late to teach your child another language.
 It just means that the later you leave it, the more difficult it can become.

-If you are serious about your child learning another language, they need to have as much exposure to that language as possible.
-Try to meet new people who speak your target language.
+If you don’t speak the language you want your child to learn, finding exposure to that language is a priority.
+Try to find people who speak your target language.
 There are many groups on social media these days such as Facebook if you want your child to learn Spanish for example, it can be as easy as searching for a Spanish parents group and arranging meet-ups so your children can play together.

 An Au pair can be a great asset to your family.
 They are usually young girls who come from overseas on an exchange to experience a new country.
 They look for host families where they help out looking after your children, and in return they are given accommodation, board and some pocket money.
 If you can find an Au-pair who speaks your target language, then you will have someone living in your house being able to communicate with your child on a daily basis as well as having a babysitter when you need one.

 This option is more aimed at older children who have a good grasp on the language already.
 Many countries run Language Immersion Camps during the Summer where parents can send their children to for periods ranging from weeks to months depending on the age of the child.
-The idea is to improve the child’s language skills through full immersion in the target language.
+The idea is to either introduce a new language, or improve the child’s language skills through full immersion in the target language.

-Let’s face it, you can’t expect your children to do it all alone, at least some participation from the parents is needed.
-Even if you don’t intend to become a fluent speaker, your child will appreciate you making an effort to at least learn the basics so that you can support them.
+Let’s face it, you can’t expect your children to learn a second language alone, at least some participation from the parents is needed.
+Even if you don’t intend to become a fluent speaker, your child will appreciate you making an effort to at least learn the basics of the language so that you can support them.